neonevm/proxy-model.py/README.md

 Then add network `http://localhost:9090/solana` into MetaMask

 The repository contains sources for several services with similar logic:
 - proxy
 - indexer
-- airdropper
+- gas-tank

-Airdropper is a service that analyzes transactions with NeonEVM instructions and looks for liquidity transfers into Neon accounts.
-The service rewards users that make such transfers with NEON tokens.
+GasTank is a service that analyzes transactions with NeonEVM instructions and looks for liquidity transfers into Neon accounts.
+The service provides users that make such transfers with gas-less transactions.

 The service is configured via environment variables.
 Further to the common proxy environment, the service accepts the following variables:

 - FAUCET_URL

  > URL to the faucet service for distributing NEON tokens to the users

 - INDEXER_ERC20_WRAPPER_WHITELIST

- > A comma-separated list of ERC20ForSpl wrapped tokens for transfer (those transactions which trigger the service to reward the users).
-The airdropper looks for the first transfers of such tokens from Solana to Neon (those transfers that lead to the creation of Neon accounts).
-Alt: provide the `ANY` value to accept any token.
+ > A comma-separated list of ERC20ForSpl wrapped tokens for transfer (those transactions which trigger the service to allow gas-less transactions).
+The gas-tank looks for the first transfers of such tokens from Solana to Neon (those transfers that lead to the creation of Neon accounts).

 - PORTAL_BRIDGE_CONTRACTS